neo4j/graphql/docs/contributing/DEVELOPING.md

 This benchmark will measure the time it takes to translate a certain GraphQL query (without hitting the database).
 All of the queries in the `graphql` folder will be used, along with the queries located in `translation/graphql` `_skip` and `_only` can be used to limit how many queries are run.

-This can be run with `yarn performance --translation`
+This can be run with `yarn performance --translation`.

+Note that the output will be rounded to milliseconds.

+**Change test runs**
 By default, each query will be translated 100 times, and the total time will be shown.

+With the argument `--runs` you can change how many runs to do per query (e.g. `yarn performance --translation --runs 1000`).

-With the option `--single` each query will only be run once.
+With the option `--single` each query translation will only run once.
 Note that this option makes the tests faster and logging easier but will yield less accurate results.

+**Make runs asynchronous**
+With the flag `--async`, all the runs for each test will be done asynchronously, this makes the tests slightly faster, and it may yield a more accurate depiction of a real server, but makes it harder to get reliable results and debugging.

 ## Linting/formatting